Slack No More: Analyzing Disney's Bold Move to Dump Slack

 Slack’s History of Breaches and Vulnerabilities

-The Disney incident is not an isolated one; there have been several instances where Slack was exploited to gain unauthorized access to sensitive corporate information.
+The Disney incident is not the only one; there have been several instances where Slack was exploited to gain unauthorized access to sensitive corporate data.
 Many smaller organizations have suffered similar fates without the same media attention.

 Some recent breaches: